jakobmattsson/bucketful/README.md

-### Disclaimer

-This readme is under construction.
-Some of it is not true.
-It's a trap.

 ### Description

 Bucketful takes a local directory and copies all of its content to a given Amazon S3 bucket.
 If the bucket does not exist, Bucketful creates it.
 Then the bucket is configured to act as a website, i.e. all of the files get public read access for everyone and a file is assigned (typically index.html) to act as starting point for the site and a response is set for 404's.
 Optionally a CNAME is added to the DNS configuration of the domain, to make the site accessible at the expected url.